World Language Competency Test

 - Saturday, October 26, 2019

-- Students who tested on October 26th should expect to receive their results by the middle of November.
+- Students who tested on October 26th should have received their final results.

 - Saturday, February 29, 2020